Existentially closed fields with G-derivations

-It turns out that we get such a bi-interpretability result for formal groups being the formalizations of algebraic groups.
+It turns out that we get such a bi-interpretability result for formal groups which are the formalizations of algebraic groups.
 It is not clear for us what happens for the other formal groups.
-We also discuss the notion of ``canonical $G$-tuples'' (see Definition \ref{existence}), which generalizes Ziegler's notion of canonical $p$-basis \cite{Zieg2}, and possible generalizations of our methods to the context of \cite{MS}. \\ \\ The paper is organized as follows.
+We also discuss the notion of ``canonical $G$-tuples'' (see Definition \ref{defpbasis}), which generalizes Ziegler's notion of canonical $p$-basis \cite{Zieg2}, and possible generalizations of our methods to the context of \cite{MS}. \\ \\ The paper is organized as follows.
 In Section \ref{secdef}, we introduce the notation and conventions which will be used in the paper.
 In Section \ref{secsetup}, we develop an algebraic theory of (iterative, truncated, multi-dimensional) HS-derivations.
-In Section \ref{secmc}, we apply the results from Section \ref{secsetup} to obtain a description of model complete theories of fields with different types of HS-derivations.
+In Section \ref{secmc}, we apply the results from Section \ref{secsetup} to obtain a description of the model complete theories of fields with different types of HS-derivations.
 In Section \ref{secaxioms}, we give geometric axioms for the theories considered in Section \ref{secmc}.
-In Section \ref{secop}, we speculate about possible extensions of the results of this paper to more general contexts.
+In Section \ref{msecop}, we speculate about possible extensions of the results of this paper to more general contexts.